Community Outreach – Establishing Unity in Confronting Addiction

 At the Welcoming Luncheon on September 7th, Mr. Wickstrom shared some of his passion and the reasons for choosing substance abuse rehabilitation as his life’s work.
 “As a young man who had a problem, I was shown the light, and I was able to get off of drugs,” he told the audience.
 His own victory over addiction gives him hope that our society can overcome our drug and alcohol problems, because, as he sees it, if he can do it, anybody can do it.

 “We have 200 individuals a day die from addiction,” Mr. Wickstrom continued, further emphasizing the need for people to reach out for help.
 “Last year, we had 44,000 people die from opiate addiction, from pills and heroin.”
-He also talked about a campaign called S.A.F.E. – Stopping Addiction with Family Education.
+He also talked about a campaign for confronting addiction called S.A.F.E. – Stopping Addiction with Family Education.
 Over the years, we have discovered that no tool is more effective in overcoming drug and alcohol abuse than education.

 September 8th saw Mr. Wickstrom speaking at a substance abuse health initiative seminar held at the Methodist University Hospital in downtown Memphis, not far from the Cook Convention Center.
 This time, he concentrated more on sharing statistical information and encouraging people to raise awareness in their communities about the state of addiction in today’s culture, particularly with our youth.
 “People don’t know that in the 5th grade, you have heroin addicts,” he said, surprising many of those in attendance.
 “Our FDA just approved oxycodone for 11-year-olds.
 There are 250 million prescriptions written for Xanax every year.”